Ribbit Capital

 Ribbit Capital is an American venture capital firm based in Palo Alto, California.
-Founded in 2012 by Venezuelan entrepreneur Micky Malka, the firm invests globally in financial technology companies.
+Founded in 2012 by Venezuelan entrepreneur Micky Malka, the firm invests globally in primarily financial technology companies.

 Ribbit is known for early and growth investments in fintech businesses including Robinhood Markets, Coinbase and Nubank.
 In 2021, it partnered with Walmart to launch the fintech venture One; the startup was valued around $2.5 billion in 2024.
 In 2020, the firm sponsored the special-purpose acquisition company Ribbit LEAP, which was liquidated in 2022 with proceeds returned to investors.

 As of 2024, the firm reported approximately US$12 billion in regulatory assets under management and 31 employees, according to filings with the U.S. Securities and Exchange Commission.